 - Removal of any building in the Historic District

-Applications for a Certificate of Appropriateness may be obtained from the Codes Enforcement Officer.
+Applications for a Certificate of Appropriateness may be obtained from the Code Enforcement Officer.
 There is no fee for a Certificate of Appropriateness.
-Applications are submitted to the Codes Enforcement Officer who reviews the application and sends it on for review by the HDC.
+Applications are submitted to the Code Enforcement Officer, who reviews the application and sends it on for review by the HDC.
 The applicant should be present at the meeting where that application is reviewed.

 Please call the Code Enforcement Officer at 207-844-1774 or email if you have questions.

 Candace Decsipkes, Chairwoman